Rental Car Insurance: Do You Really Need It? Complete Guide 2026

 When You SHOULD Buy Rental Car Insurance

-Despite many situations where rental insurance is unnecessary, there are specific scenarios where purchasing coverage makes financial sense and provides necessary protection.
+Despite many situations where rental insurance is unnecessary, there are specific scenarios where purchasing coverage makes financial sense.

 You Don't Have Personal Auto Insurance

-If you don't own a car and have no personal auto insurance policy, you have no liability coverage when driving.
+If you don't own a car and have no personal auto insurance policy, you have zero liability protection when driving.
 This is the most critical situation requiring rental insurance.

 What to Purchase: